SuadeLabs/fire/documentation/properties/type.md

 A certificate of deposit is also a promissory note, however can only be issued by a bank.
 It has a fixed maturity and specified fixed interest rate.

 ### bill_of_exchange
-From [Investopedia](https://www.investopedia.com/terms/b/billofexchange.asp), a bill of exchange is written order that binds one party to pay a fixed sum of money to another party on demand or at a pre-determined date.
+From [UK Legislation](https://www.legislation.gov.uk/ukpga/Vict/45-46/61), a bill of exchange is an unconditional order in writing, addressed by one person to another, signed by the person giving it, requiring the person to whom it is addressed to pay on demand or at a fixed or determinable future time a sum certain in money to or to the order of a specified person, or to bearer.

 ### cb_facility
 *Needs definition*